 Dried Tomatoes in Olive Oil

 Oven-drying, a slow, gentle cooking process that evaporates the water in vegetables or fruits, works particularly well with tomatoes.
-These dried tomatoes packed in herbed oil can be used in a variety of recipes.
+Use this recipe when making our Oven-Dried BLT.

 - Yield: Makes one half-quart jar

 - 14 to 16 Oven-Dried Tomatoes

 - 1/2 to 3/4 cup extra-virgin olive oil

 Using a long spoon or wooden skewer, arrange 2 layers of tomato halves in bottom of a clean, dry, half-quart glass jar.
 Insert a few sprigs of rosemary and thyme.
 Make more layers, using spoon to pack tomatoes tightly, until the jar has been filled to within 1/2 inch from top.
 Add enough olive oil to completely cover tomatoes and the herbs.
 Seal tightly, and store, refrigerated, up to 1 month.